antilatency/Antilatency.TrackingMinimalDemoCpp/README.md

 * ./AntilatencySdk/Bin/<os>/<architecture> contains prebuilt libraries;
 * ./TrackingMinimalDemoCpp.cpp contains code of example.

+## Getting started

+This repository links to the AntilatencySDK with a submodule, do not forget to run `git submodule update` after `git clone`.
+Or use the following command to get everything at once:

+`git clone --recurse-submodules --shallow-submodules https://github.com/antilatency/Antilatency.TrackingMinimalDemoCpp`

 ## Build on raspberry:
 1) Place project folder somewhere on the filesystem.
 2) Execute in terminal: